 Awarded a Certificate of Achievement for Excellence in Financial Reporting for 41 consecutive years by the Government Finance Officers Association of the United States and Canada, through fiscal year 2014.

 Received certificates of distinction from the Government Treasurers' Organization of Texas, each valid for two years, under its Investment Policy Certification Program in March 2013 and March 2015.

-Earned a Platinum Leadership Circle Award (2014) and two Gold Leadership Circle Awards (2012 and 2013) for financial transparency under the Texas Comptroller Leadership Circle Program.
+Earned Platinum Leadership Circle Awards (2014 and 2015) and two Gold Leadership Circle Awards (2012 and 2013) for financial transparency under the Texas Comptroller Leadership Circle Program.